I bet everyone enjoys treating himself to a dose of the best Ed Zunda BMX videos now and again.

 Even tough it may be really cold in Latvia over the winter days, that does not stop Ed from having a good session at an indoor skatepark.

-This is a short one but it consists of tons of good riding clips that are in Ed’s signature style.
+This is a short one but consists of tons of good riding clips in Ed’s signature style.